BMCC Sector Committees

 For inquires about the BMCC Energy Committee, email to email@example.com

-The BMCC Education Committee was formed with the aim of continuing to increase our member community’s voicing power in the education sector.
-With representatives from the Education sphere both from UK and Malaysia, the Committee serves as a platform for its members to underscore and channel feedback on relevant education matters through advocacy at an industry and governmental level.
-The Committee seeks to examine the gap between industrial need in human capital and education, as well as development recommendations for future improvements.
-These objectives are in line with Malaysia’s Economic Transformation Programme (ETP).
-Apart from holding Educational Forums, the Committee convenes every 2 months to discuss matters that are relevant to Malaysia’s education sector.
+The Higher Education Committee's main purpose is to serve as an advocacy platform to discuss issues and concerns affecting the higher education sector with an aim to channel these concerns as a collective industry voice to relevant regulators and policy makers and government agencies from both UK and Malaysia.
+Formed with the aim of continuing to increase our member community’s voicing power in the education sector.
+With representatives from the Education sphere both from UK and Malaysia, the Committee serves as a platform for its members to underscore and channel feedback on relevant education matters through advocacy at an industry and governmental level, it seeks to examine the gap between industrial need in human capital and education, as well as development recommendations for future improvements.

-For inquiries about the BMCC Education Committee, email email@example.com
+For inquiries about the BMCC Higher Education Committee, email firstname.lastname@example.org